The Home & Home Tour

-The Home & Home Tour was a tour by rappers Jay-Z and Eminem.
+The Home & Home Tour was a tour by American rappers Jay-Z and Eminem.
 The tour comprised two shows at Comerica Park in Detroit, Michigan, and two shows in Yankee Stadium, New York City.
 The audio of Eminem's performance in Detroit has been released by the rapper's radio station Shade 45.

 Background

 In early May 2010, Jay-Z and Eminem attended a baseball game between The Detroit Tigers and New York Yankees, where they announced they would be co-headlining shows at both teams respective Stadiums, and their respective hometowns.
 The tour originally contained only two dates (one in New York and one in Detroit), but the band added two more dates after tickets sold out for both those shows the first day they were on sale It was later announced in August that rapper B.o.B would be opening for the duo on all the dates of the mini tour, and that he would also be bringing along collaborator Playboy Tre.
 G-Unit artist Tony Yayo, confirmed that he and longtime Eminem protege 50 Cent were backstage at the rehearsal for the first Detroit show, and hinted that they might be guests on the tour.